vignes-12/csc-591-automated-se/hw/w4/analysis.md

 The number of y row evaluations needed for print 3 would be (the number of y columns) * (the number of rows in the dataset itself - 1), since that is what would be needed to go through the entire dataset, calculate the lowest d2h for each y value, and then compare them with each datapoint to determine the top value in the dataset.

 # Q3: How does SMO do compared to absolute best (print 3)
+SMO does not fare better than the absolute best.
+While some rows have higher values in lbs, acc, or mpg, none have higher values in all three than the absolute best.
+This makes sense as the absolute best is the closest to the ideal statistically as determined by d2h.